timdgn/Youtube_downloader_AWS_Lambda/README.md

 - YouTube cookies management to access age-restricted content
 - Commands to list and delete stored videos/audios
 - Message history tracking in AWS DynamoDB for user activity monitoring
+- An alert through CloudWatch (and mail via SNS if you want) notifies you when yt-dlp cannot download a video/audio from YouTube and needs to be updated

 ## 📋 Available Commands